 You need something that kills bacteria as an effective dog breath fresheners.
 Natural, dog-safe ingredients to kill mouth bacteria include grapefruit seed extract (GSE) and apple cider vinegar (ACV).
 Avoid using hydrogen peroxide.
 It can make dogs vomit because it irritates their stomach and can also be lethal in larger doses.

 The second thing you need for a good stinky dog breath spray is some type of natural substance that provides a pleasant odor and flavor.
 Store-bought sprays often use synthetic, chemical flavors, so it’s nice to give your dog a higher-quality spray of your own creation.
-Try flavoring agents such as parsley, mint, or coconut oil in your spray.
+Try flavoring agents such as fresh parsley, mint, or coconut oil in your spray.

 Homemade Dog Breath Spray Recipe